SharanDHONI/Face-Recognition-PyTorch/README.md

 2. Make sure the folder structure is as follows: ./images pytorch then add subfolders like ./images-pytorch/person-1 ./images-pytorch/person-2
 3. then run the trainer.py and save the weight file.
 4. Finally run the Face-Recognition.py

+The application is working fine on Windows and Linux, Haven't tested it on Mac!